-The Minnesota Department of Education alternative education mission is to provide viable educational options for students who are experiencing difficulty in the traditional system.
-The first legislated State-Approved Alternative Programs (SAAP) began in 1988 with four sites serving 4,000 students.
-Today, more than 162,000 students access alternative education on a part-time or full-time basis.
-This represents about 17 percent of Minnesota public school students.
+The Minnesota Department of Education (MDE) alternative education mission is to provide viable educational options for students who are experiencing difficulty in the traditional system.
+In fiscal year 2018, 137 districts in the state of Minnesota offered services to 146,336 individual students.
+This number represents about 16 percent of Minnesota public school students.

-There were 263 Area Learning Centers, 61 Alternative Learning Programs, 16 Contracted Alternatives and 259 Targeted Services programs during the 2010-11 school year.
-Alternative programs are year-round and may be offered during the day and after school.
-They are characterized by smaller class sizes and using a hands-on/experiential approach to learning.
+There were 248 area learning centers, 50 alternative learning programs, eight contracted alternatives and 257 targeted services programs during the 2017-18 school year.
+Alternative programs operate year-round and may be offered during the day and after school.
+Programs are characterized by smaller class sizes and use personalized learning strategies to approach and provide individualized learning experiences.

 State-Approved Alternative Programs are governed by these statutes: